 - Submit your application by mail to your local FWC regional office or by email to BearManagement@MyFWC.com

-- Once the application has been reviewed and submitted, your local FWC Regional Office will review for approval.
+- Once the application has been received, your local FWC Area Bear Biologist will review it for consideration.

 - If an email was supplied, you will receive a notification regarding your permit application status as is applicable.

-- If the Regional Office requires additional information prior to approval, you will receive an email, phone call, or letter by mail detailing the information required.
+- If the Area Bear Biologist requires additional information, you will receive an email, phone call, or letter by mail detailing the information required.

 - If an email was not supplied in your profile, the applicant may receive a phone call or letter by mail to notify approval or denial of the permit.

-- No bear may be taken without receiving prior authorization by the FWC Regional Office.
+- No bear may be taken without receiving prior authorization by your local FWC Area Bear Biologist.